enabledhq/enabledhq.github.io/_posts/2017-09-22-modern-app-design.md

 # Final words

-So here's what you can take away from this:
+Here's what you can take away from this:

 - Cut down features to streamline your app
 - If you can't cull features, don't hide critical ones behind gestures